OriGuez/Team-Maker/README.md

 3. Add the Script
    - In the Google Sheets document, go to Extensions > Apps Script.
-   - Delete any existing code, then copy and paste the code from this repository into the editor.
+   - Delete any existing code, then inside this repository copy and paste the code from TeamMake.js file into the editor.
+   - Additional: copy and paste the code from Additional.js file in order to use additional buttons for your own convenience.

 4. Save and Name the Script Project
    - Name the script project (e.g., "Team Maker Script").